 Students with an interest in biology, for instance, may take "Cell Biology" for a general introduction to the discipline or "Human Evolution" for a more topical approach.
 Those with a preference for chemistry have a choice of "General Chemistry" or "Chemistry and Society," while similar choices are available in other disciplines.
 Introductory courses in the sciences place primary emphasis on mastery of basic concepts, while Topics courses give greater attention to applications of scientific knowledge.

 The laboratory component of these courses provides hands-on experience of scientific inquiry utilizing up-to-date scientific equipment.
 Students may expect to gain proficiency in experimental design, data collection and interpretation.
+Historically, the classes (only one required) that a student can take to meet the Core 7 requirement are as follows:

 Core 8: Mathematics